elepro/UniversalMediaServer/README.md

 The program streams or transcodes many different media formats with little or no configuration.
 It is powered by [FFmpeg][27], [MediaInfo][28], [OpenSubtitles][25], [Crowdin][29], [MEncoder][26], tsMuxeR, AviSynth, VLC and more, which combine to offer support for a wide range of media formats.

+## About This Fork
+This is only for my porpose.
+* CUE+WAV works correctly.(and gapless playback)
+* Currently for Windows/Mac(Arm) only.(also Docker in the future)

+To Run:
+* You need dd.exe(dd for windows) and put on UMS folder.
+* Add Line "TranscodeAudio=WAV" to your device.conf.

 ## Current Project Developers

 * [ik666][32]